 Now that we've lined-up all of the above, let's start:

-Select-quality whole fresh fruits are brought to us here on Spring Mountain or to our Distillery in Mendocino County.
+Select-quality whole fresh fruits are brought to us here on Spring Mountain or to our main production Distillery in Mendocino County.

 Here on the Mountain the fruits are destemmed or de-pitted and crushed directly into 1 Ton /240 gallon open-top fermenters, right here at the crushing and fermenting pad.